ThomasBernard03/MauiBottomSheet/README.md

 ```

-3) Inject IBottomSheetService into your page our viewmodel :
+3) Inject IBottomSheetService into your page or viewmodel :

 ```csharp
 public MainPage(IBottomSheetService bottomSheetService)